 We can help: ‘Contactless’ legal services

-As the UK continues to face restrictions due to the coronavirus pandemic, we understand you may be nervous about face-to-face meetings for some time to come.
+As the coronavirus restrictions ease in England, we understand you may be nervous about face-to-face meetings for some time to come.
 Many of our legal services are ‘contactless’, meaning you can progress a matter with us by email, phone and/or video call, without the need for an appointment at our offices.

 If you’re planning for the future, we can take your instructions and advise you over the phone or video call (FaceTime, Zoom etc.), without the need for a face-to-face appointment.
 If you would like to make a Will or a Lasting Power of Attorney, your lawyer will explain the documents to you over the phone and ensure you fully understand the implications.